-Te Robert J. Cabral Station (Cabral Station), serves as the Downtown Stockton Station for the San Joaquins.
+The Robert J. Cabral Station (Cabral Station), serves as the Downtown Stockton Station for the San Joaquins.
 This station serves all San Joaquins trains to/from Sacramento.
 The City of Stockton has expressed interest in highlighting the rail connections available at the station.
-SJJPA is very supportive of the City's efforts to encourage development in downtown Stockton as it will not only improve connectivity and walkability to the station, but will greatly improve the surrounding neighborhood, which will likely lead to ridership increases on the San Joaquins.
-In support of furthering development around the station, SJRRC received a grant in the amount of \$2 million for a streetscape improvement project along East Channel Street, which directly connects the Cabral Station to the new development and greater downtown, as well as San Joaquin Regional Transit District's Downtown Transit Center this project is expected to begin construction in 2023.
-In early 2023, the City of Stockton will be partnering with the SJRRC, SJJPA, San Joaquin COG, and SJ RTD on a Strategic Partnership - Transit planning grant from Caltrans for TOD in downtown Stockton which will include Cabral Station and the Stockton Transit Center.
-San Joaquin COG will submit the application, which will be led by the City of Stockton if successful.
+SJJPA is very supportive of the City's efforts to encourage development in downtown Stockton as it will not only improve connectivity and walkability to the station, but will greatly improve the surrounding neighborhood, likely leading to ridership increases on the San Joaquins.
+In support of furthering development around the station, SJRRC received a grant in the amount of \$2 million for a streetscape improvement project along East Channel Street, which directly connects the Cabral Station to new developments and greater downtown, as well as San Joaquin Regional Transit District's Downtown Transit Center, and is expected to begin construction in 2024.
+In early 2023, the City of Stockton partnered with the SJRRC, SJJPA, San Joaquin COG, and SJ RTD on a Strategic Partnership - Transit planning grant from Caltrans for TOD in downtown Stockton which will include Cabral Station and the Stockton Transit Center.
+San Joaquin COG submitted the application, which will be led by the City of Stockton if successful.
+In late 2024, Caltrans awarded this grant and also requested the planning area to include the San Joaquin Street Station that the San Joaquins also serves for the Oakland-Bakersfield service.

 In 2019, SJRRC partnered with Visionary Home Builders and the City of Stockton on their Grand View Village affordable housing development, located 0.50 miles west of Cabral Station.
 The development was awarded \$17.9 million of funding from the AHSC program, including \$4 million to purchase an additional ACE rail car and \$202,000 for improvements to East Channel Street.
-In 2021, SJRRC partnered with these developments and other developments near Cabral Station provide excellent opportunities to partner on TOD.
+The Grand View Village project is nearing completion and should open for residents in spring 2024.